villano-lab/galactic-spin-W1/paper/paper.md

 focused on introducing newcomers to the concepts necessary for understanding galactic rotation.
 This is acheived by leading users through hands-on computational activities, including building and plotting their own rotation curves.
-The primary goal of our project is to present rotation curve development and research in a versatile and approachable format for anyone to explore, learn from, and build upon.

 # Learning Objectives

-The learning objectives for this educational module are:
+The learning objectives for these modules are:
     1. Provide a working space where people can connect with current literature and identify as scientists.
     2. Educate curious students or other individuals on the basic concepts of rotation curves, as related to the current problems and mysteries regarding dark matter in the universe.